avi-perl/Parsel-Selector-API/README.md

 ## Inspiration

-The Python [Scrapy](https://scrapy.org/) project, a framework for web scraping, the [Parsel](https://pypi.org/project/parsel/) library is used to parse content scraped from the internet to get at the data the scraper wants.
+In the [Scrapy](https://scrapy.org/) python project, a framework for web scraping, the [Parsel](https://pypi.org/project/parsel/) library is used to parse content scraped from the internet to get at the data the scraper wants.
 Getting page content looks something like this:
 ```python
 >>> fetch("https://old.reddit.com/")
 >>> response.xpath('//title/text()').get()